 - Serving customers well, and

-- Solving problems effectively?
+- Solving problems effectively.

-The answer to these questions lies in call monitoring.
 Investigating and learning from calls made through your call center helps improve your performance.

 Call monitoring allows you to listen to, record, and analyze incoming or outgoing calls from your call center.
 It will enable managers and team leaders to understand how well the team is functioning, give feedback to agents and fill any gaps in their customer service.

 This article explores the benefits of call monitoring and how you can implement it for astounding results.

 These statistics prove we need to invest in monitoring our call centers.
 Here are the different benefits of call monitoring: